Metrics application¶

 Go to

-folderFor this section, we return to the terminal window we used in previous chapters for interacting with the GitOps repository.
+multi-tenancy-gitops-appsfolderFor this section, we return to the terminal window we used in previous chapters for interacting with the GitOps repository.
 Open a new terminal window for the

-repository if necessary.cd $GIT_ROOT/multi-tenancy-gitops-apps
+multi-tenancy-gitops-appsrepository if necessary.cd $GIT_ROOT/multi-tenancy-gitops-apps -

 Check the resources